catmoji/catmoji/README.md

 The build process also requires [fontforge](https://fontforge.github.io/) and the TTX script from the [font-tools](https://github.com/behdad/fonttools/) package to be installed, and assumes standard Perl and Python are available.

-Both FontForge and font-tools can be installed via `homebrew` on OS X, or package managers on Linux:
+Both FontForge and font-tools can be installed via package managers on Linux:

-    # OS X
-    brew install fonttools fontforge

     # Ubuntu, for example
-    sudo apt-get install fonttools fontforge python-fontforge
+    sudo apt-get install fonttools fontforge python3-fontforge

 ## Building the font